acierto/email-inputs/README.md

 ![Unit test troubleshooting in details](./docs/unit-test-troubleshooting-in-details.png)

 As you can see from above screenshots.
 With yellow cells report shows on overview page where the coverage has not reached.
 When you drill down to the issue, you can see the exact line with the issue.
-In this case it's like 9, as one of the cases has not covered.
+In this case the problems are on lines 13, 39 and 42.

 ### Integration tests